dhappy/TRWBL/v12/TRWBL/Revolution.md

 Property ownership will be structured as short term leases.
 The [initial testbed](Silver%20Outpost%20№1) has a plan for three couches which will rent for twelve hour periods and come with a locker for the storage of a small number of personal items.

 You won't need to have bunches of possessions because all the now unowned stuff is traveling around in a network of vehicles, lockers, and holding establishments trying to be close to where it will eventually be used.

+## Process

+The revolution takes advantage that many of our systems contain mechanisms for them to be obsolesced if a significant enough percentage of the population participates.

+¿How do you take over the American Executive Branch?
+Elect a reformist candidate as President. ¿How do you take control of the supply chain?
+Structure markets to accrue goods over time & essentially buy everything.

+One tactic that sounds productive to me is targeting businesses for takeover.
+We advertize to a company that we want to convert their resources to be controlled by a distributed permissioning network.
+We offer some buyout price, and then encourage all their customers to cease to be so as quickly as possible.
+We slash their profits until they bleed enough that they sell.

+[Gaianism](Gaianism) attacks the ownership of churches in a similar way though there there is a conspiratory aspect to subvert the power structure of a congregation in secret until sufficient support is garnered for a takeover, then the trap is sprung all at once.
+## World Domination

+The revolution takes aim at three primary enemies of freedom in the world: China, Russia, & The Islamic State.

+A common component to how all three are dealt with is the proliferation of mobile devices capable of accessing a planetary Internet for free.

+Software will be developed to aid members of these countries develop conspiracies to enact social change.
+Hopefully, [Mïmis](Mïmis) & [its compatriots](Pantheon) will provide a sufficiently vetted source of news that genuine narratives can take hold and the members of that society will strive for healthier and freer structures.